CollaBot: Vision-Language Guided Simultaneous Collaborative Manipulation: Collaborative Grasp Poses Generation

 \section{Collaborative Grasp Poses Generation}

+For SCM tasks, the problem can generally be decoupled into two components.
+The first part involves generating appropriate grasp poses for each robot, while the second part focuses on planning suitable trajectories to reach these grasp poses and executing the manipulation task while satisfying end-effector constraints.
+In this section, we study how to generate feasible grasp poses.
+In Section \ref{sec:plan}, we will focus on the planning part.

-When humans perform collaborative transportation, they typically separate grasping into two parts: local pose generation and global coordination.
-For example, they first plan where each person should grasp the object, and then each individual determines how to execute the grasp at that location.
-Inspired by this, we also divide collaborative grasping into two stages.
-First, potential grasp points are generated using a VLM.
-Then, $M$ candidate positions are selected and used as inputs to generate the corresponding grasp poses.
+When humans perform collaborative transportation, they typically separate grasping into two parts: \textbf{global coordination} and \textbf{local pose generation}.
+In the first stage, humans initially determine rough grasping areas among individuals based on the distribution of feasible grasp sites on the object, thereby reducing the force and torque allocated to each participant.
+In the second stage, each individual focuses on how to select a stable grasp pose within the vicinity of their designated area.
+Inspired by this, we also divide collaborative grasping into coordination and local pose generation.

-In this section, leveraging the ShapeNet \cite{chang2015shapenet} and DA$^2$ \cite{zhai20222} dataset, we construct a dataset and train LoGNet for local grasp pose generation of large objects.
-Then, we utilize a VLM to enable the allocation of grasp poses of an arbitrary number of robots.
+In this section, we first introduce how to generate local grasp poses, which can be used to filter feasible grasp locations on a large object to generate potential configurations for multi-robot coordination.
+Then, we utilize a VLM to select an appropriate distribution of these grasp locations among the robots.